eclipse/vorto/server/devtool/webeditor/Readme.md

     mvn clean install spring-boot:run

-Open your browser and open the URL:
+Use your browser to open the URL:

     http://localhost:9080

+## Tutorial
+You can refer to the tutorial [here](https://github.com/eclipse/vorto/blob/development/tutorials/tutorial-create_and_publish_with_web_editor.md).